yargs/set-blocking/README.md

 ## Historical Context/Word of Warning

-This shim was created as a shim to address the bug discussed in [node #6456](https://github.com/nodejs/node/issues/6456).
+This was created as a shim to address the bug discussed in [node #6456](https://github.com/nodejs/node/issues/6456).
 This bug crops up on newer versions of Node.js (`0.12+`).
 You should be mindful of the side-effects caused by `set-blocking`: